Man who helped Southport knife victims recalls ‘horror’ of that day

 A man who was among the first on the scene of the Southport knife attack where three girls were stabbed to death at a Taylor Swift-themed dance party has said “it was just something you literally see in a horror film”.

-At one point personal trainer Joel Verite, 26, who ran to the studio three times to try and help the children to safety, including two of the girls who eventually died, came face-to-face with killer Axel Rudakubana.
+At one point personal trainer Joel Verite, 26, who ran to the studio three times to try to help the children reach safety, including two of the girls who eventually died, came face to face with killer Axel Rudakubana.

 Mr Verite told The Sun: “He’s looked at me.
 He had his hood up and a big kitchen knife.
 I just don’t understand how anyone can do anything like that to innocent girls.
 He definitely doesn’t deserve to be alive.”

-He had been on a break from helping a friend with his window cleaning business on July 29 last year when they noticed a “commotion” and yoga teacher Leanne Luca slumped against a car.
+Mr Verite had been on a break from helping a friend with his window-cleaning business on July 29 last year when they noticed a “commotion” and saw yoga teacher Leanne Lucas slumped against a car.

-She had a big wound on her shoulder and told him that a man – Rudakubana, who was jailed for a minimum of 52 years last month – had launched a knife attack at the dance party which left three girls dead and another eight people injured.
+She had a big wound on her shoulder and told him that a man – Rudakubana, who was jailed for a minimum of 52 years last month – had launched a knife attack at the dance party.

-Ms Lucas had been on the telephone to the police and Mr Verite told them to hurry to the scene.
+Ms Lucas had managed to call police, and Mr Verite told them to hurry to the scene.

-He ran to the studio but was beckoned by the sound of a honking car horn where a woman had four or five girls in the back seat of the vehicle.
+He ran to the studio but was diverted by the sound of a car horn where a woman had four or five girls in the back seat of the vehicle.

-He saw the “heartbreaking” sight of an injured child, picked her up and started running and shouting for help.
+He said he saw the “heartbreaking” sight of an injured child, picked her up and started running and shouting for help.

-Mr Verite took his T-shirt off to help stem the blood and he and his friend started performing CPR on her.
+Mr Verite took his T-shirt off to help stem the blood and he and his friend started performing CPR on the girl they later discovered was nine-year-old Alice da Silva Aguiar.

-She was nine-year-old Alice da Silva Aguiar who died along with Bebe King, six, Elsie Dot Stancombe, seven.
+Alice died alongside Bebe King, six, and Elsie Dot Stancombe, seven.
+Eight children and two adults were injured.

-He went to the studio and was on the staircase when Rudakubana appeared.

-Mr Verite told the paper: “I looked up and literally he’s come and circled round and looked at me.
+Mr Verite told the paper he went to the studio and was on the staircase when Rudakubana appeared: “I looked up and literally he’s come and circled round and looked at me.

 “He’s on the top of the landing, looking at me on the staircase, and he’s scurried back off into the room.
 He had his hood up and a big kitchen knife.